r-mccarty/tremor-dashboard/memory-bank/progress.md

 - ✅ Technology stack documentation
 - ✅ Font system enhancement with Feature Flat font family
 - ✅ Added hero section with globe visualization to the overview page
+- ✅ Created public-facing landing page for the application
+- ✅ Implemented conditional sidebar rendering based on route

 ### In Progress
 - 🔄 Detailed component understanding